KurayiChawatama/nf-core-March-2025-Hackathon-scdownstream-Pipeline-Improvement-Project/README.md

 # 🔬 nf-core March 2025 Hackathon Project: Enhancing the nf-core/scdownstream Pipeline

-Welcome to our nf-core hackathon March 2025 project!
-This repository contains collaborative work to **improve the [nf-core/scdownstream](https://github.com/nf-core/scdownstream) pipeline** by expanding tool diversity, improving support for model organisms, and enhancing user accessibility.
+Welcome to our nf-core March 2025 hackathon project!
+This repository focuses on enhancing the [nf-core/scdownstream](https://github.com/nf-core/scdownstream) pipeline by integrating diverse tools, expanding support for model organisms, and improving user accessibility.
+Development will continue beyond the hackathon.

 ## Important Note

-**This repo is for project coordination only!**
+**This repo is for project coordination and running standalone module tests only!**

 🔧 **Code contributions happen here: [scdownstream fork](https://github.com/KurayiChawatama/scdownstream)**